garland-culbreth/garland-culbreth.github.io/content/about.md

 # My background

 I graduated in 2021 with a PhD in theoretical physics from the University of North Texas, where I studied complex systems, nonlinear dynamics, and stochastic processes.
 I built a computational model of echo chamber formation on social networks undergoing  information diffusion coupled with reinforcment learning dynamics; investigating formation conditions and disruption strategies.
 I've also built agent-based models and studied swarm intelligence.
-My expertise is in applying the theory of complex systems, sochastic processes, nonlinear dynamics, and reinforcement learning to real-world problems by building numerical software, reinforcment learning models, and simulations.
+My expertise is in applying the theory of complex systems, stochastic processes, nonlinear dynamics, and reinforcement learning to real-world problems by building numerical software, reinforcement learning models, and simulations.

 # My experience